-- Tell your provider about: - Recent illnesses or other medical conditions - Allergies you have to medicines, especially if you have ever had a reaction to contrast - Women: Tell your provider if there is any chance you are pregnant.
+- Tell your provider about: - Recent illnesses or other health issues - Allergies you have to contrast or other medicines - If you were assigned female at birth: Tell your provider if there is any chance you are pregnant.

-Talk with your provider about the results of your esophagram.
+Talk with your provider about the results of your exam.

-The Night Before
+The Night Before Your Exam

-- Eat as usual the evening before your exam. - After midnight, do not eat or drink anything, or smoke or chew gum.
+- Eat as usual the evening before your exam. - After midnight, do not eat or drink anything, smoke, or chew gum.